ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

 1. Choose **Attach policies**.

-1. Search for **WildRydes** and check the box next to the policy named *WildRydesAPI-StandardUserAccess*.
+1. Search for **WildRydes** and check the box next to the policy named *WildRydesAPI-StandardUserPolicy*.

 	![Attach API Gateway IAM Policy](./images/iam-cognito-authrole-attach-apigateway-policy.png)

 1. Choose **Attach policy**.

-1. You should now see the *WildRydesAPI-StandardUserAccess* policy associated with your Cognito IAM auth role.
+1. You should now see the *WildRydesAPI-StandardUserPolicy* policy associated with your Cognito IAM auth role.

 	![Permissions after adding IAM policy](./images/iam-cognito-authrole-permissions-after-policy-update.png)